-Moderators should scan and email the completed Visit Report to the LA at schoolimprovementadmin@hillingdon.gov.uk within 48 hours of your visit.
+Moderators should scan and email the completed Visit Report to the LA at education@hillingdon.gov.uk within 48 hours of the visit.

-All moderation visit documentation must be submitted to the LA within 5 working days of your visit.
-This should be scanned and emailed to schoolimprovementadmin@hillingdon.gov.uk or handed directly into the Civic Centre as hard copies (please liaise with Nicki to arrange collection).
+All other visit documentation must be submitted to the LA within 5 working days of the visit.
+This should also be scanned and emailed to education@hillingdon.gov.uk.